george-shilovsky/quickforge-docs/docs/SaveKitLite/comparison.md

 - Full control of serialized data structures
 - Complex nested objects or UObject arrays
+- Saving references to spawned actors or runtime instances
 - Custom asynchronous systems at scale

 Then native SaveGame + C++ may be better.